gwpy/gwpy/docs/plotter/index.rst

 Plot types
 ==========

-The following diagram displays the available Plot objects and their inheritance from the `~core.BasicPlot`.
+The following diagram displays the available Plot objects and their inheritance from the `~core.Plot`.

 .. inheritance-diagram:: core series gwf